JonasToth/macrobm/README.md

 - check subcommand, that will compare the statistics against a defined requirement and return 0 or -1 if the requirements are met or not. usefull for ci - mid

 - allow environment variables in the configuration that will be set when running the command for each measurement
 - 'who-wins' subcommand to compare many results and find the winner for each category and case - mid

 - Spawn runs until statistics stabilize - low and not easy with current spawning
-- allow groups in the config, hierarchy, until "cases" is found.
-These are then used to configure the runs, the rest are namespaces - low, files are enough i think

-## Tests Todo

-relevance in the given order

-- loading results give correct results

-## Way later
-- submit subcommand to build a database of historic data